MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Text.md

 ### removeLuaText(tag:String, destroy:Bool = true)
 Removes the Lua text `tag`.

-* `destroy` - (OPTIONAL) If false, the text will not have to be remade before it can be added again.
+* `destroy` - Optional parameter.
+If false, the text will not have to be remade before it can be added again.
 ***

 ## Text Getters/Setters